lesaint/lesaint.github.io/_drafts/genesis-of-the-damapping-project.md

 So, lets use a new definition of the scope of the code generator: *generating guessable mappings*.

-Luckily enough, this definition is very much compatible with generating code as part of the application, since code instantly becomes the developer's property and can be fixed as regular plain Java code.
+This definition has two major advantages on the previous one:

+1. there is no arbritary decision to make when implementing it, it's only a matter of technical implementation
+2. improvement is not a matter of extending the number of options, corner cases, it's a matter of doing the same thing better (hence, really "improving")

+In addition, it is very much compatible with generating code in the application's code: if guess wasn't write or good enough, fixing it is just natural for the developer.

-## and be open to preferences
+## be open to preferences

 But guessing is not enough.

 Quite often, you just can not guess.
-Well, yes you can (quote?) but you'll get it wrong anyway.
+Well, yes you can but you'll get it wrong anyway.
 You can know the developer's tastes, you can't know the application's constraints. e.g. when instantiating lists, one can prefer using Guava's `ImmutableList`, Java's `ArrayList` or some other implementation.

-To fix that, it's quite simple, we just need a way to let the code generator know about those developer preferences, those application constraints.
+To fix that, it's quite simple, we just need a way to let the code generator know about those developer preferences, those application constraints, hence being open to preferences.

-## pertinent defaults
+## provide pertinent defaults

 Of course, specifying preferences should be completely optional.